Quantum Coherent Transport of 1D ballistic states in second order topological insulator Bi$_4$Br$_4$: Introduction

-In the present work, we study quantum transport in micrometer-size Bi$_4$Br$_4$ flakes with thicknesses ranging from 50 to 150 nm.
-We find evidence of phase-coherent ballistic 1D states over several microns via Aharonov-Bohm effect, as well as negative 4-wire resistances.
+In the present work, we study quantum transport in {micrometer-sized} Bi$_4$Br$_4$ flakes with thicknesses ranging from 50 to 150 nm.
+We find evidence of phase-coherent ballistic 1D states over several microns via {the} Aharonov-Bohm effect, as well as negative four-wire resistances.
 Interestingly, the samples also consistently display weak antilocalization and universal conductance fluctuations, which are staples of 2D coherent transport in the diffusive regime.
-These apparently conflicting observations can be reconciled by considering a small coherent disordered region between the pristine crystal and the contact, which enables both inter-hinge coherence and anomalous 2D quantum interference.
-The existence of this region is confirmed by direct imaging and elemental analysis using STEM/EDX.
-While this contact regime prevents observation of the quantification of conductance generally expected in QSH systems, it allows extremely rich signatures of the underlying topological transport.
+These apparently conflicting observations can be reconciled by considering a {small, coherent, but} disordered region between the pristine crystal and the contact, which enables both interhinge coherence and anomalous 2D quantum interference.
+The existence of this region is confirmed by direct imaging and elemental analysis using STEM-EDX.
+While this contact regime prevents observation of the quantification of conductance generally expected in QSH systems, it {provides} extremely rich signatures of the underlying topological transport.